codeaffen/codeaffen.org/_posts/2021-07-16-oh-my-zsh-walkthrough.md

 ***Visual Studio Code***

-To let your theme render correctly in VSCodes internal terminal you need to add the following line to your `settings.json` (Preferences: Open Settings (JSON)):
+To let your theme render correctly in VSCode's internal terminal you need to add the following line to your `settings.json` (Preferences: Open Settings (JSON)):

 ~~~json
 "terminal.integrated.fontFamily": "Meslo LG S for Powerline"